 Coastal Protection and Restoration Authority.
 (2023).
 2023 Coastal Master Plan: Attachment A1: Advisory Groups.
-Version 2. (pp. 1-9).
+Version 3. (p.
+9).
 Baton Rouge, Louisiana: Coastal Protection and Restoration Authority.

 ACKNOWLEDGEMENTS

 This document was developed in support of the 2023 Coastal Master Plan under the guidance of the Master Plan Development Team: